 This simple game will keep practice fun, interesting and will make you a better golfer.
 It is a great way to improve your long game without getting too technical and allows you to develop simple feelings to take onto the course to hit more accurate golf shots.

 Have fun giving it a go.

-If you’re keen to get practicing and want a tool to help you keep track of your practice scores you can grab a copy of the the Golf Insider Performance Diary.
+If you’re keen to get practising and want a tool to help you keep track of your practice scores you can grab a copy of the Golf Insider Performance Diary.